AdobeDocs/campaign-classic.pt-BR/help/interaction/using/offers-on-an-inbound-channel.md

    ![](assets/offer_inbound_fallback_example_005.png)

-1. Selecione a **[!UICONTROL Fall back on an anonymous environment if no individuals were identified]** opção.
+1. Selecione a opção **[!UICONTROL Fall back on an anonymous environment if no individuals were identified]**.

    ![](assets/offer_inbound_fallback_example_006.png)